 How the Bullet Journal Got Started

-At the end of the day, it’s an organization method that you can use to make you life easier.
+At the end of the day, it’s an organization method that you can use to make your life easier.

-Here’s a great short video by Ryder Carroll talking about the Bullet Journal
+Check out this short video by Ryder Carroll talking about the Bullet Journal. (it’s short)

 ~This post may contain affiliate links.
 If you click one and make a purchase, I may receive a commission at no additional cost to you.
 This helps us fund creating great content for you!
 For more information click here ~